shader-slang/spec/proposals/000-cooperative-matrix-2.md

  - All parameters are read-only.
  - The function is called for each matrix element, and its return value is stored in the result.

-Currently the decodeFunc is not allowed to be used with sharedmemory.

-An example of `decodeFunc` will be,
 ```
 __generic<
     T : __BuiltinArithmeticType,